Fuel Economy in Hot Weather

 However, keeping passengers comfortable in hot weather by rolling down the windows or using the air conditioning (AC) can reduce fuel economy.

 Running your car's air conditioning is the main contributor to reduced fuel economy in hot weather.
 Its effect depends on a number of factors, such as the outside temperature, humidity, and intensity of the sun.
-Under very hot conditions, AC use can reduce a conventional vehicle's fuel economy by more than 25%.1,2 The AC's effect on hybrids, plug-in hybrids, and electric vehicles (EVs) can be even larger on a percentage basis.2
+Under very hot conditions, AC use can reduce a conventional vehicle's fuel economy by more than 25%, particularly on short trips.1,2,3 The AC's effect on hybrids, plug-in hybrids, and electric vehicles (EVs) can be even larger on a percentage basis.2

 What can I do to improve my fuel economy in hot weather?